Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Diagonalizing the Hamiltonian ( )

-To evaluate the trance-norm distance, we consider the matrix representation of the total Hamiltonian (\ref{eq:8}).
-Since the Hamiltonian is symmetric under the spins permutation, we can restrict our computation to the symmetric subspace.
-Hence, the basis can be described by the number state for $N$ spins defined as
+To evaluate the exact ground state for a finite-size system, we consider the matrix representation of the total Hamiltonian (\ref{eq:8}).
+Since the Hamiltonian is symmetric under the spin permutation, we can restrict our computation to the symmetric subspace.
+Hence, the basis can be described by the number state for $N$ spins, defined as

 where $n_1$, $n_0$, and $n_{-1}$ denote the number of spins in states $\ket{1}$, $\ket{0}$, and $\ket{-1}$, respectively, and $\sum \mathcal{P}$ represents the sum over all permutations of $N$ entries.
 We then obtain the matrix element of the Hamiltonian $\bra{n_1,n_0,n_{-1}}\hat{H}(s)\ket{n_1,n_0,n_{-1}} = [\hat{H}(s)]_{(n_1,n_0,n_{-1}),(n_1^{\prime},n_0^{\prime},n_{-1}^{\prime})}$ for all possible combinations of $(n_1,n_0,n_{-1})$ as